 “This is the first album I’ve made where me and Scotty are the lead players and it’s all about us rather than who we could get in to help us or do a star turn.
 Okay, Jack Henderson helped us out on Cold Night and One Good Reason, but from the outset the sound of the band was down to myself and Scotty.
 He’s an excellent piano player and he and I are both big Otis Redding fans, so we love that big soulful sound that he gets out of the Hammond organ.”

 “Love and hate.
 Well, maybe not hate – that’s too strong a word – but annoyance, complaints.
 I write songs pretty much all the time.
 I have books full of lyrics to songs that I’ve not always finished but when an idea comes to me I don’t feel the need to reach for a notebook.
 I’m a firm believer in that if an idea is good enough you’ll remember it the next morning, or when the time comes.”

-The band continue to attract adoring crowds and high-profile admirers alike (a recent gig at London’s Borderline they were joined on stage by Stones sax legend Bobby Keys and Brian James) and deliver high-energy everyman rock’n’roll no audience ever fails to relate to.
-No wonder, as Clayton leads the band through high-energy slices of life about everything from hoodlums to Gold Cortinas and, yes, good old-fashioned love stories.
-It’s dirty rock’n’roll – and you’ll like it.
+After three decades of gigging, the band continue to attract adoring crowds and high-profile admirers alike (at London’s Borderline in 2013 they were joined on stage by Bobby Keys – making one final UK appearance before his death – and Brian James) and deliver high-energy everyman rock’n’roll no audience ever fails to relate to.